 The Dandelion

-Kawabata possibly realized it was a dud… There’s an exchange in the last few pages that starts with Ineko’s mother bringing up the phrase tōne no sasu kane—a bell with a distant ring.
-She says, “It’s a nice way to describe the sound of an old bell, don’t you think?”
-To which Ineko’s lover replies, “A distant ring.
+Kawabata may have sensed this himself.
+In the final pages, Ineko’s mother introduces the phrase tōne no sasu kane, a bell with a distant ring, remarking, “It’s a nice way to describe the sound of an old bell, don’t you think?”
+Ineko’s lover replies, “A distant ring.
 Yes, that’s nice, and you could say that about this conversation, too.”
-The book up to this point has mostly been this conversation, long and wandering, between the two.
-The mother, channeling Kawabata, I imagine, comes back with, “Don’t be ridiculous—not this random chatter.”
+Up to that point, the book largely consists of this kind of extended, meandering exchange between the two.
+The mother, perhaps echoing Kawabata himself, responds, “Don’t be ridiculous—not this random chatter.”

 I agree.